-SpareBank 1 Østlandet's main source of earnings is net interest income (including fees from loans transferred to the covered bond companies), which increased in 2020 only slightly by 0.5% compared to the same period a year earlier.
+SpareBank 1 Østlandet's main source of earnings is net interest income (including fees from loans transferred to the covered bond companies), which decreased in the first quarter of 2021 by 4% compared to the same period a year earlier.
 Prior to the coronavirus outbreak, Norges Bank has been increasing interest rates in Norway during 2019, but changed the key policy rate to 0% during first half of 2020.
-As a result, the bank's reported net interest margin (as estimated by net interest income over average assets) came under pressure decreasing to 1.48% in 2020 compared to 1.71% in 2019.
-We expect the bank's net interest margin (NIM) to somewhat recover in 2021 should Norges Bank increase its key policy rate in the second half of 2021.
+As a result, the bank's reported net interest income and net interest margin (as estimated by net interest income over average assets) came under pressure decreasing to 1.46% in the first quarter of 2021 should Norges Bank increase its key policy rate in the second half of 2021.

-The bank's annualised credit loss ratio as reflected by its loan loss provisions as a percentage of gross loans (excluding covered bond loans) was 0.3% in 2020, compared to zero cost of risk in 2019 (driven by provisioning write-backs on the back of the validation of its loss models indicating that its LGD estimates were significantly higher than realised loss rates at the time).
+The bank's annualised credit loss ratio as reflected by its loan loss provisions as a percentage of gross loans (excluding covered bond loans) was -0.1% in the first quarter of 2021, compared to 0.6% cost of risk in Q1 2020 (driven by provisioning write-backs on the back of the validation of its loss models indicating that its LGD estimates were significantly higher than realised loss rates at the time).
 The higher provisions in 2020 accrued mainly in the first 6 months of 2020 and were mainly in the form of expected credit loss (ECL) model-based provisions (adjusted assumptions for PDs and LGDs, as well as estimated migration of loans to stage 2 from stage 1), and not due to any significant rise in defaults or stage 3 loans.
-Going forward we expect the provisions to fall in 2021 compared to 2020, as the bank has largely taken a front-loading approach to provisioning.
+Going forward we expect the provisions to fall in 2021 compared to 2020, as the bank has largely taken on a front-loading approach to provisioning.

-We expect the bank's recurring pre-provision profitability to be sustained in the next 12-18months due to the bank's expanding franchise (loan growth of 5.9% year-on-year excluding covered bond loans) and solid capital base.
-Although a bit of an outlier, the bank's reported cost-to-income ratio at the end of December 2020 has increased to 46% from 45% the year earlier, despite the 1.4% reduction in its operating costs.
-The bank reported a return on equity (RoE) of 10.1% in December 2020, which is higher than the reported 9.1% in June 2020, but lower than the 12.8% recorded in December 2019 and below its long term target that has recently been revised to 11% (see Exhibit 5).
+We expect the bank's recurring pre-provision profitability to be sustained in the next 12-18 months due to the bank's expanding franchise (loan growth of 4.8% year-on-year excluding covered bond loans) and solid capital base.
+Although a bit of an outlier, the bank's reported cost-to-income ratio at the end of March 2021 has decreased to 48% from 55% the year earlier.
+The bank reported a return on equity (RoE) of 10.6% in March 2021, which is higher than the reported 6.9% in March 2021, but lower than the 12.8% recorded in December 2019 and below its long term target that has recently been revised to 11% (see Exhibit 5).